Judge Drops Death Penalty Option In Mass Murder Case Tainted By Misconduct

 In a rare move, Superior Court Judge Thomas Goethals excluded the death penalty as a punishment option.
 The ruling comes after the judge held weeks of hearings centered on whether the Orange County Sheriff’s Department could be trusted to turn over all records in the case.

-It’s now expected that next week Goethals will sentence Dekraai to eight consecutive life terms in prison without the possibility of parole ― unless the California Attorney General’s office files a challenge to the ruling with the Court of Appeal.
+It’s now expected that next month Goethals will sentence Dekraai to eight consecutive life terms in prison without the possibility of parole ― unless the California Attorney General’s office files a challenge to the ruling with the 4th District Court of Appeal.

 “This is not a punitive sanction,” Goethals said in court Friday.
 “Rather it is a remedial sanction necessitated by the ongoing prosecutorial misconduct.”

 Deputy Attorney General Michael Murphy ― the prosecutor who took over the Dekraai case after Goethals recused the Orange County District Attorney’s office due to misconduct ― had argued that the judge should keep the death penalty on the table.
-Murphy said that Goethals had already doled out the appropriate sanctions in removing OCDA from the case and that excluding the death penalty would amount to an additional, unnecessary sanction.
+Murphy said that Goethals had already doled out the appropriate sanctions in removing the district attorney’s office from the case and that excluding the death penalty would amount to an additional, unnecessary sanction.
 Ultimately, Goethals disagreed.

 Reading from his ruling, the judge said that compliance by prosecutors and other law enforcement officers with his lawful court orders to turn over evidence in the Dekraai case “remains an elusive goal” and that ignoring those violations would be “unconscionable.”